 Although the United States was not a signatory to either the Minsk Protocol or Minsk II, U.S. administrations have declared their support for Minsk II and voted for it in the Security Council.
 As Samantha Power, then U.S. ambassador to the United Nations, stated to the council in June 2015, "The consensus here, and in the international community, remains that Minsk's implementation is the only way out of this deadly conflict."
 The United States should seek to relaunch the Minsk process, this time participating fully, and should throw the full weight of American influence behind a settlement.
 In doing so it ought to promote the following main terms:

-- A Ukrainian constitutional amendment establishing the Donbas region as an autonomous republic within Ukraine (including those parts of the provinces of Donetsk and Lugansk currently controlled by Ukraine); - The constitution of a Donbas Autonomous Republic (including its constitutional relationship with Ukrainian national institutions in Kiev) to be submitted to the people of Donetsk and Lugansk provinces in a referendum supervised and monitored by the U.N. and the OSCE.
+A Ukrainian constitutional amendment establishing the Donbas region as an autonomous republic within Ukraine (including those parts of the provinces of Donetsk and Lugansk currently controlled by Ukraine);

-54 See Embody.
+56 See Embody.
 "Here's how to save the Minsk Agreement."